stanfordpython/stanfordpython.github.io/public/page/handout/data-model.md

 y # => 41
 ```

-Even though `x` and `y` start out by referencing the same object, when we add 33, *a new object is created* and `x` is reassigned to point to that object. `y` remains pointing at the old object.
+Even though `x` and `y` start out as references to the same object, when we add 33, *a new object is created* and `x` is reassigned to point to that object. `y` remains pointing at the old object.

 By contrast...